Peter-Nhan/Peter-Nhan.github.io/_pages/about.md

 - Thousand Eyes

 Many more things but with a limited lifespan need to optimise the effort.
-But the important things to have fun doing it and to share the lessons learnt
+But the important thing is to have fun learning/exploring and to share the lessons learnt.
-:smile: